 INTERNSHIP AREAS OF CONCENTRATION

-- Arts administration: help with daily operations and assist with grant writing
+- Arts administration: help with daily operations, team building, and assist with grant writing

 - Fundraising: plan special events, write promotional materials to send to patrons, assist with membership drives, recruit and speak with donors

-- Event programing: help plan and implement events in the 621 Annex and main gallery space, such as hip hop showcases, literary salons, dance performances and others
+- Event programing: help plan and implement special events, such as hip hop showcases, literary salons, dance performances and more

 GENERAL RESPONSIBILITIES FOR ALL INTERNS

 - Interns are responsible for establishing and implementing their personal goals for the duration of the internship.
 Interns will participate in a monthly evaluation with gallery staff to discuss the progress of their semester goals.

 - Interns are required to select at least one area of concentration.
 Other tasks will be assigned as needed.

 - Interns will open and close the gallery for the public during the hours of operation at least once a week (Thursday – Sunday 1p to 5p).